Giving: hand research

 Specific indications for the significance of specific hand characterstics are provided by the prevalence of these hand characterstics in the control groups: the most significant hand characteristics are found in those which show a relatively large %-difference between the fragile-X patients and the control groups.

-In general, if any hand presents a combination of multiple characterstics in EACH single of the 3 dimensions (hand lines, hand dermatoglyphics & hand shape), than it is very likely that the hand belongs to a person who has fragile-X syndrome.
+In general, if any hand presents a combination of multiple characterstics in EACH single of the 4 dimensions (hand lines, hand dermatoglyphics, hand shape & hand motoricis), than it is very likely that the hand belongs to a person who has fragile-X syndrome.

 For people who have the simian line in one hand (or both hands), one can determine the significance for fragile-X syndrome by studying the other hand characteristics.
 Only when the hands are also featured with the following combination, one can make a hand-diagnosis for fragile-X syndrome:

-- (1) mulitiple characteristics from dimension B (hand dermatoglyphics no.3 to no.24: combinations of both palm- and finger characteristics are required),
+- (1) mulitiple characteristics from dimension 5 (hand dermatoglyphics signs 5-1 to 5-23: combinations of both palm- and finger characteristics are required),

-So, if those people have a simian line in hand, they also need to have a 'wide' range of significant combinations - in both their palms AND their fingers - before one can speak of an thorough & complete 'hand diagnosis' for fragile-X syndrome!!!
+So, if those people have a simian line in their hand, they also require to have a 'wide' range of significant combinations - in both their palms AND their fingers - before one can speak of a thorough & complete 'hand diagnosis' for fragile-X syndrome!!!

 Estimate: those people have a statistical chance of about 95% that a chromosomal test [= genetic testing] will reveal that they have 'fra(Xq27)'! (= the genetic disorder which is responsible for the manifestation of fragile-X syndrome).